-So this year, I thought I should share not only that game but a couple other popular christmas games for gift exchanges.
+Given its success, I decided that this year, I’d not only bring back that game but also introduce a few other popular Christmas games for gift exchanges.

 Read this classic Christmas tale with a twist as your guests hastily pass around the gifts in a circle each time the word left or right is read.
 The gift that you have at the end of the tale, is the gift you get to keep.